-It’s summertime and the living is easy with this DC itinerary full of museums, outdoor activities and incredible culinary experiences
+Plan the perfect summertime trip with this DC itinerary full of museums, outdoor activities and incredible culinary experiences.

 Day 1: History & Music

 Start your day with breakfast at the Willard Intercontinental Hotel, where Martin Luther King, Jr. completed his "I Have a Dream" speech.
 It’s a short walk from the Willard to the Martin Luther King, Jr. Memorial, the newest landmark on the National Mall.
 Once you're down there, visit the nearby Lincoln Memorial or Franklin Delano Roosevelt Memorial or one of the other must-see monuments and memorials on America's front yard.